 First of all, there seems to be a need for more practical, hands-on information.
-The participants to the IP module seemed to, by and large, expect the information provided throughout the module to consist of a step-by-step overview of the things they need to do in order be able to complete everyday tasks by gaining access to a variety of services.
+The participants to the IP module seemed to, by and large, expect the information provided throughout the module to consist of a stepby-step overview of the things they need to do in order be able to complete everyday tasks by gaining access to a variety of services.
 Even when the information was supplied, it was too abstract for participants - it was also not clear to them, they did not understand where should they turn in order to get more detailed knowledge about how to complete certain steps that are of pivotal importance when it comes to adapting to life in Estonia.

 For example, a number of participants interviewed indicated that they had trouble finding and registering for a family doctor and also struggled to change or get their driver's license.
 It is important to ensure that more practical examples are being used during the training sessions and that these examples are relevant and realistic.
-A case in point was the attempt to illustrate the Estonian way of life by showing pictures of an upperend property, instead of picking a more representative example - although this example was brought out deliberately by the lecturer to illustrate what may not be reality in Estonia, with an idea of managing (and setting) realistic expectations, this very specific case of property was underexplained and underused by the trainer.
-The participants in the interviews repeatedly said that the picture about Estonia they got in the trainings was "too nice" - i.e. not consistent with their experience.
+A case in point was the attempt to illustrate the Estonian way of life by showing pictures of an upperend property, instead of picking a more representative example.
+The participants repeatedly said that the picture about Estonia they got in the trainings was "too nice" - i.e. not consistent with their experience.
 It would therefore be well advised to focus much more strongly on providing easy, relevant, realistic and hands-on information to the participants to ensure they are able to secure easy access to an array of services in Estonia.